bswck/autorefine/README.md

 6. Manually fix the problems that cannot be fixed automatically.
 You will find them in the roadmap (`autorefine roadmap`).

-7. Run `autorefine finalize` to create a PR with a detailed description of the changes and a link to the roadmap, delivery plan and all commits of the current refactor iteration.
+7. Run `autorefine finalize` to finalize the current iteration and create a PR with a detailed description of the changes and a link to the roadmap, delivery plan and all commits of the current refactor iteration.

 # Non-MVP ideas
 - `autorefine ci` to create a dedicated CI pipeline (which will, by default, run `autorefine analyze` and `autorefine audit` on every PR) for your Git hosting provider (GitHub, GitLab, Bitbucket, etc.),